-If you’re worried about the wellbeing or safety of a child who is being bullied, there are several steps you can take.
+If you’re worried about the wellbeing or safety of a child, there are several steps you can take.

-If the bullying is happening outside of school, in the local community or even at home, it's a good idea to talk to a trained advisor for support.
+If the situation you’re worried about happening outside of school, in the local community or at home, it's a good idea to talk to a trained adviser for support.
 They can help you work out the best way forward for you and the child you’re concerned about.

 - Report abuse online.